 #3 – Wear Gloves!
 One of the most challenging things about going to an all downhill park is the vibration on your hands and how much you burn out your hand muscles from gripping the brakes so hard.
 Rent or buy gloves if you’re heading into the park!

 With so many restaurants and eateries to choose from, there truly is something to satisfy all tastes.
-We found an amazing Mexican place for dinner on the Friday when we arrived.
+We found an amazing Mexican place for dinner on the Friday when we arrived for our Whistler girls weekend.
 And while some of us hit the Whistler Bike Park on our last morning in Whistler, the other ladies enjoyed their relaxing morning by having brunch on a sunny patio while people watching and reminiscing about the adventures from the day before, all while reconnecting with each other.

 Dinner and Dancing